-Submitting the Plan of Study: The student will finalize the plan and submit it online at the Graduate College website: https://gradcollege.okstate.edu/planofstudy .
-All members of the advisory committee and the Graduate Director will review and sign the form electronically.
+Submitting the Plan of Study: The student will finalize the version of the plan and submit it online and then the Committee members and the Graduate Director will sign the form electronically.

 Changes: Changes to the plan of study can be made with the approval of the advisory committee.
 A revised plan should be submitted to the Graduate College at the beginning of the intended semester of graduation.